top of page

 'Volunteering after you have already done some exploring yourself, will take you further down the track of your own healing.

-'I’ve thoroughly enjoyed my 16 years as a volunteer.
+'I’ve thoroughly enjoyed my years as a volunteer.
 I don’t do it for any form of glory or a title; I do it because it feels wonderful to help someone who is in need and to support him or her as they turn a negative into a positive.
 It is very fulfilling.'

-Dr Jordan said it is volunteers like Heather who started Jigsaw and have allowed it to continue to provide the high level of support and assistance it has become renown for in the post-adoption community.
+Dr Sparrow said it is volunteers like Heather who started Jigsaw and have allowed it to continue to provide the high level of support and assistance it has become renown for in the post-adoption community.

 If you would like to volunteer for Jigsaw Queensland, please contact us on (07) 3358 6666 or support@jigsawqld.org.au.